bitcointranscripts/bitcointranscripts/bitcoin-explained/the-block-1-983-702-problem.md

 Sjors Provoost: 00:26:48

-Well, the first risk, and again, this has been fixed, but if it had not been fixed, the first risk is that they could violate bit 30.
+Well, the first risk, and again, this has been fixed, but if it had not been fixed, the first risk is that they could violate BIP30.
 And that means that if you had a node from before 2015, it would not accept the block.
 New nodes would accept the block.
 So you get a chain split.